rendrjs/rendr-app-template/README.md

 You see that we use the `{{view}}` helper with an argument that indicates which view to be rendered.
 We can pass data into the view using [Handlebars' hash arguments](http://handlebarsjs.com/expressions.html).
 Anything you pass as hash arguments will be pass to the subview's constructor and be accessible as `this.options` within the subview.
 There are a few special options you can pass to a view: `model` or `collection` can be used to directly pass a model or collection instance to a subview.
 The options `model_name` + `model_id` or `collection_name` + `collection_params` can be used in conjunction with `lazy="true"` to lazily fetch models or collections; more on that later.

-Now, from within the `users_show_view` view, we can access any child views using the `this.childViews` array.
+Now, from within the `users/show` view, we can access any child views using the `this.childViews` array.
 A good way to debug and get a feel for this in the browser is to drill down into the global `App` property, which is your instance of `BaseApp`.
 From `App` you can access other parts of your application. `App.router` is your instance of `ClientRouter`, and it has a number of properties that you can inspect.
 One of these is `App.router.currentView`, which will always point to the current main view for a page.
-For example, if you are viewing wycats' page in our app, [http://localhost:3030/users/wycats](http://localhost:3030/users/wycats), `currentView` will be an instance of `users_show_view`:
+For example, if you are viewing wycats' page in our app, [http://localhost:3030/users/wycats](http://localhost:3030/users/wycats), `currentView` will be an instance of `users/show`:

     App.router.currentView
     => child {render: function, cid: "view434", model: child, options: Object, $el: p.fn.p.init[1]…}